-As highlighted in the previous section, the earthworks operations at this site will be categorized into three sections.
+As highlighted in the previous section, the earthworks operations at the Ashbourne Residential will be categorized into three (3) sections.
 These sections have been segregated based on the stages of development.

 To provide comprehensive guidance for the earthwork activities within this domain, an overarching earthwork principle has been formulated.
 This principle serves as a unifying framework, guiding the execution of earthworks across these sections.
-Summarised below are the key principles of the earthworks for this area:
+Summarized below are the key principles of the earthworks for this area:

 - i.
 Establish Temporary Stormwater Diversion: - ii.
-Sediment and Erosion Control Establishment: - iii.
-Minimise the Earthworks Area: - iv.
-Stabilise Earthworks:
+Sediment and Erosion Control Establishment:

+- iii.
+Minimize the Earthworks Area: - iv.
+Stabilize Earthworks: